-We estimate that the net proceeds of the sale of our common stock in this offering will be approximately \$30.8 million, based on the initial public offering price of \$10.00 per share.
-We may us approximately \$9.3 million of our net proceeds to repay outstanding indebtedness, which currently has interest rates ranging from 4.375% to 6.875% per annum and maturity dates ranging from September 2013 to November 2014, and we may use approximately \$10.0 million to invest in capital expenditures.
+We estimate that the net proceeds of the sale of our common stock in this offering will be approximately \$44.2 million, based on an assumed initial public offering price of \$14.00 per share, which is the midpoint of the range listed on the cover page of this prospectus.
+We may use approximately \$13.0 million of our net proceeds to repay outstanding indebtedness, which currently has interest rates ranging from 4.375% to 6.875% per annum and maturity dates ranging from September 2013 to November 2014, and we may use approximately \$10.0 million to invest in capital expenditures.
 We intend to use the remaining net proceeds from this offering for working capital and other general corporate purposes.
 Our management will have broad discretion in the application of our net proceeds from this offering, and investors will be relying on management's judgment regarding the application of these net proceeds.
 See "Use of Proceeds."

-NASDAQ Global Market Symbol AAOI
+NASDAQ Global Market Symbol

+AAOI

-The number of shares of our common stock to be outstanding after this offering is based on 9,004,334 shares of our common stock outstanding as of June 30, 2013.
+The number of shares of our common stock to be outstanding after this offering is based on 9,009,648 shares of our common stock outstanding as of June 30, 2013.
 This number of shares does not include: